 Freedom Found at Gamkapoort Dam

-Enter Cape Nature Conservation at the Gamkapoort Dam and you will find complete tranquility and the magnificent beauty of the Swartberg laid out before you together with its own picnic area for canoeing and fishing and short hikes where protea bloom and Fish Eagle call.
+Enter Cape Nature Conservation at the Gamkapoort Dam and you will find complete tranquility and the magnificent beauty of the Swartberg laid out before you together with its own picnic area for canoeing and fishing and short hikes where protea bloom and African fish eagle call.

 The dam is easily reached via the north of Prince Albert, where a road runs off to the left.
 Take this, and travel westwards, until it crosses the Gamka River.
 Remaining on the westward side of the river will take you on a road to the dam.
 This can be done on bicycle and is just a little part of the greater Freedom Trail, which links the towns of Willowmore, Prince Albert, Gamkaskloof, Rouxpos and Anysberg.